Azure/AzureDataLake/docs/SDK/Tutorials.md

 ### FileSystem Operations

 A completed tutorial can be downloaded [here](src/) that will demonstrate how to perform common scenarios such as uploading, downloading, and browsing your files.

+The file system client expects local paths to be given like the following, C:\\\folder\\\test.tsv and ADL paths to be given relative to the root directory (e.g. /thisFolder/foo.txt).

 ##### Uploading or Appending to Files